 Among all the types of savings you should have, a medical emergency fund is one of the most important.

-If you have a high-deductible health plan through your employer, your spouse’s or parents’ employer, or a state or federal health insurance exchange, you may be eligible to contribute to a health savings account (HSA).
+If you have a high-deductible health plan through your employer, your spouse’s or parents’ employer, or a state or federal health insurance exchange, you may be eligible to contribute to a health savings account (HSA) that can be started through a company like Lively.
 Funds withdrawn from an HSA to cover qualifying medical expenses are not subject to federal income tax.